STORY, STORY, STORY: AN INTRODUCTION TO SCREENWRITING

 The three most important things about a screenplay, it's said, are story, story, story.
 In this screenwriting workshop student fellows will consider what makes a good story and how best to shape their own personal visions for film.
 Through analysis of screened films and discussion of a produced feature screenplay, they'll learn about structure, character and scene design, meaningful action, and effective dramatic dialogue.
 Then through in-class and at-home writing exercises, group table readings, and constructive critiques of one another's work, fellows will each develop a complete script for a short film (5-10 minutes).
 Their screenplays may be shared on the program website and in outline at a public screening, according to individual preference.
 Limited to 9 student fellows.

 Lucy Bucknell teaches screenwriting and film studies in the Film and Media Studies Program at Johns Hopkins University.
-She is the founding director of Writing Outside the Fence, a writing program for returning citizens and their extended community, and Principal Investigator for Baltimore Youth Film Arts.
+She is the founding director of Writing Outside the Fence, a writing program for returning citizens and their extended community.

 Jake Golden is a Philadelphia native and a senior Writing Seminars major at Johns Hopkins University.
 After graduation, he hopes to pursue a career in screenwriting and film production.